Photo Credits: Julie Dreelin, Daniel Pullen [View ALL Photos]

 SPEAK OUT NOW!

-Call the White House (202-456-1111) and Department of Interior (202-208- 3100) and ask President Trump and Secretary Zinke not to risk NC’s proven, more profitable coastal tourism industry in a risky pursuit for offshore petroleum.
+Call the White House (202-456-1111) and Department of Interior (202-208- 3100) and ask President Trump not to risk NC’s proven, more profitable coastal tourism industry in a risky pursuit for offshore petroleum.

-Call Governor Roy Cooper’s office at 919-814-2000 and tell him you value the jobs and revenue our precious coastline already produces.
+Call Governor Roy Cooper’s office at 919-814-2000 and thank him for protecting the jobs and revenue our precious coastline already produces.

 Then call your state senators and representatives and tell them, there are ways to create jobs, revenue and energy in North Carolina.
 But offshore drilling is Not the Answer.